Covering climate change

 In an era defined by the escalating climate crisis, the role of a well-informed, accurate, and articulate climate change correspondent has never been more critical.

-These journalists are tasked with informing the public about complex scientific data, policy changes, and the profound impacts of climate change on communities and ecosystems worldwide.
+These journalists are tasked with informing the public about complex scientific data, policy changes, and the impact of climate change on communities and ecosystems as well as providing information about dissenting voices who promote alternative views on climate change.
 The following are some of the qualities needed to do the job.

 Expertise